 7. What do hiring managers look for in your cover letter?

 It goes without saying that a great cover letter will always grab the attention of a recruiter.
-‘The best cover letters are customized for each and every unique job and company.
-This can be time consuming but is a super successful technique for getting your cover letter read and into the interview pile.’
-Discover 4 easy tips to making your cover letter stand out.
+‘The best cover letters are customised for each and every unique job and company.
+This can be time-consuming but is a super successful technique for getting your cover letter read and into the interview pile.’
+Discover 9 easy tips to making your cover letter stand out.

 8. Yes, your email address really DOES count